topepo/conformal_sim/README.md

 These look a lot like the cross-validation results.

-More resamples certainly improves coverage and the bootstrap appears to have slightly better coverage as 10-fold cross=validation.
+More resamples certainly improves coverage and the bootstrap appears to have slightly better coverage as 10-fold cross-validation.

 ## References